Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/_index.md

 ---

 ## Architecture decision tree
-The [Architecture Concerns](/teknologi/altinnstudio/architecture/concerns/) like the non functional requirements and the functional requirements gives input to which capabilities for both devops and runtime that is needed in the solutions.
+The [non functional and functional requirements](/teknologi/altinnstudio/architecture/requirements/) gives input to which capabilities for both devops and runtime that is needed in the solutions.
 It also gives input which type of components that is needed to implement the capabilties.
 The [Architecture Principles](/teknologi/altinnstudio/architecture/principles/) and [Architecture Patterns](/teknologi/altinnstudio/architecture/patterns/) is affected by the architectural concerns and gives guidlines to which capabilities that is needed and how the components should implement the capabilities.